KaganCanSit/LinkChecker/README.md

 ### Contributions

 We are always open to participation and contributions.
 You can make suggestions and send pull requests to further improve this script.

+I would be very happy if friends, especially those who are interested in regex, say that it is the job of parsers, and have good network knowledge, can help with the project.

 Before sending your content, please review it using "shellcheck".
 Please do not leave any errors or warning messages.